jonryley/summit-growth-engine/README.md

 # Summit Growth Engine
 ## The AI-Enabled Commercial Operating System

 ### Summit helps complex organisations improve qualification, governance, forecasting, delivery alignment and scalable growth through a gated commercial operating model powered by CRM, data and AI.

 ---

+## Why Summit Matters

+Modern enterprise growth is increasingly complex.

+Most organisations do not have a pipeline problem.
+They have a qualification, governance, forecasting and execution problem.

+Summit was designed to solve this by combining commercial governance, CRM discipline, data intelligence, AI-enabled insight, delivery alignment and operating cadence into one scalable growth system.

+---

 ## Operating Stack

-People → Process → CRM → Data → AI → Governance → Growth
+**People → Process → CRM → Data → AI → Governance → Growth**

-The Summit Framework drives decisions.
+The Summit Growth Engine drives decisions.

 Each stage is defined.
 Each gate creates truth.